Personal Identity and Uploading Mark

 argument first as about tokens, and then about types.
 No-branching

-Token Argument P1’:
+Token Argument P1’: Multiple replicas

-Multiple replicas X, Y, Z…. of an individual O (the original Hamlet penned in Shakespeare’s hand) are
+X, Y, Z…. of an individual O (the original Hamlet

-numerically not (token) identical with each other, that is, X is not (token)
+penned in Shakespeare’s hand) are numerically not (token) identical with each

-identical with Y or Z, Y is not (token) identical with X or Z, and so on.
+identical with X or Z, and so on.
 P2’:

 Preservation of play-identity requires preservation of (token) numerical

 identity.
-C’:
+C’: Therefore,

-hundred years ago, is now long lost.
-But the same play that Shakespeare wrote
+now long lost.
+But the same play that Shakespeare wrote can be read today.
+The

-can be read today.
-The no-branching token argument fails.
+no-branching token argument fails.
 No-branching

-Type Argument P1’’:
+Type Argument P1’’: Multiple replicas

-Multiple replicas X, Y, Z…. of an individual O (the original Hamlet penned in Shakespeare’s hand) are
+X, Y, Z…. of an individual O (the original Hamlet

-numerically not (type) identical with each other, that is, X is not (type)
+penned in Shakespeare’s hand) are numerically not (type) identical with each

-identical with Y or Z, Y is not (type) identical with X or Z, and so on.
+identical with X or Z, and so on.
 P2’’:

 Preservation of play-identity requires preservation of (type) numerical

 identity.
-C”:
+C”: Therefore,

-pretty clear where this argument goes wrong: P1’’ is false.
-I may have bought my copy of Hamlet at a different bookstore than you, but still, we are reading
+is false.
+I may have bought my copy of Hamlet

-the same play.
-At least in the case of plays, the type version of the
+least in the case of plays, the type version of the no-branching argument

-literature.
-9. The type/token solution to personal identity In
+does not look the least bit plausible when applied to literature.
+9. The type/token solution to personal identity In this

-this section I will say a little about the type/token (TT) account of personal
+section I will say a little about the type/token (TT) account of personal

 identity10 and then see whether the no-branching argument has any